bbartling/ot-lan-rest-server/README.md

 # bacpypes3RcpServer

-This dedicated RPC server BACnet app with a web UI to read and write BACnet data to a building automation system (BAS) or some sort of BACnet device.
+This is a dedicated RPC server BACnet app with a web UI that also has "rest like" features to read and write BACnet data to and from a building automation system (BAS) or some sort of BACnet device operating on a LAN inside a building.
 This has been tested on a Raspberry Pi 3 Model B+ running [Armbian Jammy Linux](https://www.armbian.com/rpi4b/) with a CLI interface.
 Supports tls and Basic Auth through the Fast API web framework.
-This Linux app is meant to on a intranet or edge environment behind the firewall along side typical operations technology (OT) inside the building.
+This Linux app is meant to run on a intranet or edge environment behind the firewall along side typical operations technology (OT).

 ## Setup Python packages use virtual environment if desired.
 ```bash